Miiladsepehrii/MiiladSepehrii/README.md

 -  Fun fact: ...
 -->
 # 💫 About Me:
-🔭I'm currently working on Parsatec.com<br>🌱I'm looking to collaborate on programming Python<br>👯I'm looking for help with BlockChain Developer<br>🤔I'm currently learning AI , ML , Web3 , Blockchain , soladity<br>💬Ask me about Programming<br>📫Fun fact ,⚡Coding will soon be as important as reading<br>
+🔭I'm currently working on t-np.online<br>🌱I'm looking to collaborate on programming Python<br>👯I'm looking for help with BlockChain Developer<br>🤔I'm currently learning AI , ML , Web3 , Blockchain , soladity<br>💬Ask me about Programming<br>📫Fun fact ,⚡Coding will soon be as important as reading<br>

 ## 🌐 Socials: